MhmdFais/Java-Projects/README.md

 * `topAndPop()` - remove and return top element of the stack
 * `isEmpty()` - check whether the stack is empty
 * `printStack()` - prints the whole stack

+### Employee Management System
+This is a menu-driven program that allows the user to add, delete, search, print and print a given employee.
+There are three types of employees - Full Time, Contractor and Manager.
+The program uses inheritance and polymorphism to implement the different types of employees.